How to organize emails: the 3-Zone Inbox Method

 Apple Mail: Mail > Preferences > Rules > Add Rule.
 Set the condition (From, Subject contains) and action (Move Message or Mark as Read).
 Click OK.

-On mobile, the same three-zone logic applies: most email apps (Gmail for iOS, Outlook Mobile, Apple Mail) support label filtering, so messages bypass your main view and land in the correct zone before you open the app.
-Reducing 121 daily emails to 15-20 in the Action zone represents the entire win of filter-based email organization.
-If you want to take your Getting Things Done workflow further, this filtering step is where the two systems overlap.
+All three platforms support unlimited rules and sync to their mobile apps (Gmail for iOS, Outlook Mobile, and the iOS Mail app), so the same three-zone logic applies everywhere.
+On mobile, messages bypass your main view and land in the correct zone before you open the app.
+Cutting a heavy daily inbox down to 15 to 20 messages in the Action zone represents the entire win of filter-based email organization.
+If you want to take your Getting Things Done workflow further, this filtering step is where David Allen’s capture habit and the 3-Zone method overlap.
 The best email organization tips are about what you stop seeing, not what you file faster.

 Your inbox organization routine: two triage sessions plus one processing block